thma/WhyHaskellMatters/README.md

   safeRoot d
 ```

+(Side note: In Java the `Optional` type has a corresponding method: [Optional.flatmap](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html#flatMap-java.util.function.Function-))

 This kind of chaining of functions in the context of a specific data type is quite common.
 So, it doesn't surprise us that
-there exists an even more abstract `andThen` operator that works for arbitrary data types:
+there exists an even more abstract `andThen` operator that works for arbitrary parameterized data types:

 ```haskell
 (>>=) :: Monad m => m a -> (a -> m b) -> m b
 ```

-When we compare this to the type signature of the `andThen` operator:
+When we compare this *bind* operator with the type signature of the `andThen` operator:

 ```haskell
 andThen :: Maybe a -> (a -> Maybe b) -> Maybe b

 ```

-we can see that both operators have the same structure.
+we can see that both operators bear the same structure.
-The only difference is that instead of the concrete type `Maybe` the signature of `(>>=)` uses a type variable `m`
+The only difference is that instead of the concrete type `Maybe` the signature of `(>>=)`
-with a `Monad` type class constraint.
+uses a type variable `m` with a `Monad` type class constraint.
 We can read this type signature as:

 For any type `m` of the type class `Monad` the operator `(>>=)` is defined as `m a -> (a -> m b) -> m b`
 Based on `(>>=)` we can rewrite the `findDivRoot` function as follows:

 ```haskell